 Dr. Venkatram Vasantavada, Director of the Alliance for Agri Innovation, highlighted the need for the adoption of evidence-based policy to address farmers’ concerns.
 “The science is clear – the adoption of biotech crops in several nations has been accompanied by higher profits for farmers, increased production, and better preservation of nature.
 India hopes for food security and growth in agriculture; in that case, the country should not ignore the technology,” he said.

 Stakeholders at the event highlighted the ecological and economic advantages of biotechnology in agriculture.
 They described how genetically engineered crops can lessen the dependency on chemical fertilizers and pesticides, which subsequently decreases the costs of inputs and environmental harm.
-Moreover, biotech advancements can augment soil health, drought resistance, and water conservation, all of which are critically important for the Future of Agriculture.
+Moreover, biotech advancements can augment soil health, drought resistance, and water conservation, all of which are critically important for the future of agriculture in India.

 Agriculture in Telangana, which is a major contributor economically for the state, is at a crossroads.
 Farmers in the region are adopting new methods of farming to increase their productivity while also ensuring sustainability.
 Biotechnology has the potential to resolve the key issues of low agricultural productivity, climatic changes, and high cost of production.
 In the absence of policy initiatives, however, there would be no support for these innovations, and their possibilities would indeed be lost.